redis-field-engineering/redis-connect-dist/connectors/mssql/README.md

 <br>• config – contains sample config files for cdc and initial loader jobs
 <br>• extlib – directory to copy [custom stage](https://github.com/RedisLabs-Field-Engineering/redis-connect-custom-stage-demo) implementation jar(s)

-## RedisConnect Setup and Job Management Configurations
+## Redis Connect Setup and Job Management Configurations

 Copy the _sample_ directory and it's contents i.e. _yml_ files, _mappers_ and templates folder under _config_ directory to the name of your choice e.g. `redis-connect-sqlserver$ cp -R config/samples/sqlserver config/<project_name>` or reuse sample folder as is and edit/update the configuration values according to your setup.